Protocol & Chain Governance

 The Economic Committee has two primary controls over the system 1) changing Inter Protocol risk parameters, 2) contract offer pausing, and 3) execution of specific contract functions.
 The PSM and Vault systems instantiate new contracts for each new stablecoin or collateral type, and the EC's control expands to those new contracts.

 The Econ Committee also maintains an emergency power to pause contract functions if necessary.
 This could be required in the case of a significant asset or bridge failure, or an ongoing exploit.

-The Inter Protocol’s day to day governance is led by an elected group of representatives (the “Economic Committee” or “EC”) who take action on behalf of the BLD holders (BLDer DAO).
+The Inter Protocol’s day to day governance is led by an elected group of representatives (the “Economic Committee” or “EC”) who take action on behalf of the BLD holders.
 The EC has direct control of contract parameters and also retains the ability to pause contract functions as a disaster response.

 The following parameters in the PSM are controllable by the EC:

 - 1.GiveMintedFee - fee on trades where user wishes to trade IST for stablecoin held by the PSM.
 Expressed as a percentage: (0.03 = 0.03%)